And I could add that us parents love to spoil our children.

-Some of our favorite toys are second hand found at a flea market close to where we have spend our summer holidays the last two years.
-Visiting the flea market and finding a new toys is quite and event both my children.
+Some of our favorite toys are second hand found at a flea market close to where we have spend many of our summer holidays.
+Visiting the flea market and finding new toys is quite and event for both of my eldest children.

 I wish more people would sell and buy toys second hand.
 I believe the world has enough cheap low quality toys that are just lying around not being used.
 If you only have a small amount of money to spend why not buy preloved toys?
-I know it is not fully accepted and maybe a bit for tabu for most people but does it have to be like that?
-If a toy isn’t being used at least the environment hasn’t been spoiled for that specific toy.
+I know it is not fully accepted and maybe a bit of a tabu for most people but does it have to be like that?

 A bit of toy industry facts

 The toy industry of close to 80 billion US dollars globally is dominated by 5 major companies Mattel, LEGO, Namco Bandai, Hasbro and Jakks Pacific.
-The toy industry has seen challenging years recently until last year.
+The toy industry has seen challenging years recently.
 Out of the major 5 companies LEGO has however experienced 25% growth from 2014-2015.
 In 2016 the industry in total saw growth again during first half year and especially in the subcategory of outdoor and sporting.

 If recent numbers indicate a trend towards more intelligent toys like toys to make children active and increase their creatively I welcome the development.
 I hope the development will also show a decline in sales of cheap stupid toys that are only used once and impossible to resell after use.
-The kind you get at McDonalds or buy for 10, 20 or 30 DKK at Flying Tiger and Fætter BR.
+The kind you get at McDonalds or buy for 10, 20 or 30 DKK at Flying Tiger or similar.

 Long live toys of good quality made sustainably and ethically correct.
 Use them, love them and pass them on for others to continue their life circle.